 of the core lawyering skill of statutory interpretation.

 - Negotiation and Settlements Seminar — two (2) or three (3) units

-Resolving disputes in non-adversary ways, which preserves ongoing working relationships,
+Resolving disputes using non-adversarial methods, which preserves ongoing working

 - Persuasive Public Speaking — two (2) units